Solar Panel Cost in Birmingham, AL (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Birmingham area costs approximately $13,500 for a 7 kW system before incentives.
-After the 30% federal tax credit and Alabama state incentives, the net cost drops to approximately $9,450.
+A typical solar installation in Birmingham costs approximately $13,500 for a 7 kW system (about $1.93/watt) before incentives.
+After the 30% federal tax credit, the net cost drops to approximately $9,450.
+That is 10% below the U.S. average of $15,000.
+See all Alabama incentives.

 SolarSavingsAI Research Team